Performant-Labs/automated_testing_kit_tester/README.txt

 INTRODUCTION
 -----------

-Automated Testing Kit is a set of useful utilities for end-to-end testing using Cypress.io and Playwright.
+Automated Testing Kit is a suite of tests and useful utilities for end-to-end testing using Cypress and Playwright.

 DESCRIPTION
 -----------